-The Company accounts for these awards under Accounting Standards Codification ("ASC") 718, "Compensation - Stock Compensation" ("ASC 718").
+We account for these awards under Accounting Standards Codification ("ASC") 718, "Compensation - Stock Compensation" ("ASC 718").
 ASC 718 requires measurement of compensation cost for all stock-based awards at fair value on the date of grant and recognition of compensation over the requisite service period for awards expected to vest.
 Compensation expense for unvested options to non-employees is revalued at each period end and is being amortized over the vesting period of the options.
-The determination of grant-date fair value for stock option awards is estimated using the Black-Scholes model, which includes variables such as the expected volatility of the Company's share price, the anticipated exercise behavior of its grantee, interest rates, and dividend yields.
-These variables are projected based on the Company's historical data, experience, and other factors.
+The determination of grant-date fair value for stock option awards is estimated using the Black-Scholes model, which includes variables such as the expected volatility of our share price, the anticipated exercise behavior of its grantee, interest rates, and dividend yields.
+These variables are projected based on our historical data, experience, and other factors.
 Changes in any of these variables could result in material adjustments to the expense recognized for share-based payments.
 Such value is recognized as expense over the requisite service period, net of actual forfeitures, using the accelerated attribution method.
-The Company recognizes forfeitures as they occur.
+We recognize forfeitures as they occur.
 The estimation of stock awards that will ultimately vest requires judgment, and to the extent actual results, or updated estimates, differ from current estimates, such amounts are recorded as a cumulative adjustment in the period estimates are revised.